 Equip your computers with up-to-date anti-virus software and firewalls (to block unwanted access).

 Make backup copies of critical business data on every computer.
 Also monitor account balances regularly, perhaps daily, to look for suspicious or unauthorized activity.

 And, don't click on links in – or attachments to – an unsolicited email that asks for confidential information, even if it appears to be from a company you do business with or the government.
 Legitimate organizations won't request that kind of information in an email.
 When in doubt, go to another source to find the organization's contact information so you can independently confirm the validity of the request.

 To check out a variety of frauds targeting small businesses and what you can do to stop them, visit the scam alert page.

+For more information about how cyber criminals are targeting businesses of all sizes, please visit our Business Protection page.
 If you have any questions, contact one of our experienced Arvest business specialists.